denbuzze/denbuzze.github.com/_posts/2011-05-26-developing-jquery-plugins.markdown

 go and check out
 the [example](http://christianv.github.com/jquery-lifestream/example.html)
 [pages](http://christianv.github.com/jquery-favicons/example.html).
-One of the main reasons for doing this is to get a grip of the latest api changes in jQuery.
+One of the main reasons for doing this is to get a grip of the latest API changes in jQuery.

 ###Plug-ins